 See "Combating Human Trafficking at the State and Local Levels."

 On the other hand, police officers have not always identified the crime during actual encounters with sex traffickers.
-For example, in one case in which the sex trafficker is now serving a life sentence for beating and raping women to force them into prostitution, local police had suspicious encounters with the offender and his victims on at least two occasions before identifying the situation.
+For example, in one case in which the sex trafficker is now serving a life sentence for beating and raping women to force them into prostitution, local police had suspicious encounters with the individual and his victims on at least two occasions before identifying the situation.
 In one of these encounters, a patrol officer pulled a van over for a traffic violation and observed that it was occupied by scantily clad young women who appeared to be afraid of the driver.
 The officer thought something was amiss, but did not know how to characterize the situation or to whom to report it.

 To be truly effective, training programs on human trafficking must teach case identification to all officers in the department (not just vice officers) and offer other specialized training to a few who can then lead a response team when a case is identified.
 Several law enforcement agencies and organizations, including the International Association of Chiefs of Police and the U.S. Immigration and Customs Enforcement, have developed training programs for identifying sex trafficking victims.[3]